tech-otaku/macos-desktop/CATALINA.md

 All valid options and their corresponding data are stored in the file `options.json`.
 To list these options for Catalina use the following:

+<ins>NOTE:</ins> The script is parsed by a Python 3 binary, but macOS Catalina only ships with Python 2[^1].
+To run the script with Python 2 the path to the Python 2 binary - typically `/usr/bin/python`[^2] - is included on the command line.

-- unsorted in the order they appear in `options.json` use `./options.py --version catalina`
+- unsorted in the order they appear in `options.json` use `/usr/bin/python options.py --version catalina`

-- sorted by `category` use `./options.py --version catalina --sort category`
+- sorted by `category` use `/usr/bin/python options.py --version catalina --sort category`

-- sorted by `name` use `./options.py --version catalina --sort name`
+- sorted by `name` use `/usr/bin/python options.py --version catalina --sort name`

-- sorted by `option` use `./options.py --version catalina --sort option`
+- sorted by `option` use `/usr/bin/python options.py --version catalina --sort option`

 ## Tests